 Talented painter Carol Arnold teaches a monthly oil painting class at the BVAA Alternatives Uxbridge Community Gallery!
 Carol is a member of Richard Schmid and Nancy Guzik’s Putney Painters!
 All levels of painters are welcomed with open arms.
 The focus will be on drawing, edges, values and color.
 These are areas which a beginner can practice and an advanced student can hone to perfection.

-Libia has two studios – one in Milford and one in Whitinsville.
+Libia has a studio in Milford.
 Her art classes are called “DColorex”.
-Dcolorex brings you realistic fine art ideas for everybody, here you will find preschoolers’ first strokes, children’s art, teens and adult’s projects.
+Dcolorex brings you realistic fine art ideas for everybody, here you will find preschoolers’ first strokes, children’s art, teens and adults’ projects.
 Learn to see, to mix and apply color.
 Strengthen your skills, and amaze yourself with a masterpiece at DColorex.

 One benefit of being a member of the Blackstone Valley Art Association is that we have a substantial lending library of books and magazines on a wide range of topics.
 Take out as many as you like and keep them as long as you wish.
 Just bring them back eventually so others can enjoy them!